Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 Given its name, you’d assume that Death Valley National Park is a barren landscape, but that couldn’t be further from the truth.

-While the park does have dangerously high temperatures in the summer months, November brings beautiful, mild weather.
+While the park does have dangerously high temperatures in the summer months, the late fall brings beautiful, mild weather, making this unique landscape one of the best (and still warm) places to go in the US in November!

 Death Valley is stunning, with colorful desert landscapes, uninterrupted starry night skies, and out-of-this-world natural formations.